 But I bet you didn’t know this little secret.
-This extraordinary fantasy castle-island actually has a TWIN.
+This extraordinary fantasy castle-island actually has a twin.
 Yes, it’s true!

-St. Michael’s Mount Mount
+The Secret of St. Michael’s Mount

 Besides the island’s obvious photo-op, the real intrigue and appeal is that these islands are tidal islands.
 Don’t know what that is?
 Keep reading, it gets good!